-The BMP scenarios derived from the four experiments are were plotted as scatter points with the NPV and soil erosion reduction rate as axes (Figure 8a7a).
+The BMP scenarios derived from the four experiments were plotted as scatter points with the NPV and soil erosion reduction rate as axes (Figure 7a).
 Two comparisons between stepwise and one-time investments (STEP + FIXED vs. ONE + FIXED and STEP + VARY vs. ONE + VARY) demonstrated the same distribution patterns.
-The NPV and reduction rate of soil erosion of the one-time investment solutions (ONE + VARY and ONE + FIXED) descended synchronously declined from the top right (ONE-1) to the bottom left (ONE-5, which denotes investment in the fifth year).
-The ONE + FIXED scenario that invested in with the first year investment (the existing method, labeled as ONE-1 + FIXED in Figure 8a7a) required the greatest NPV (163, the unit isin CNY 10,000) to achieve the most significant soil erosion reduction rate (7.42%).
-The Pareto fronts under stepwise investment were densely distributed near the ONE-2 solutions and took had dominant positions.
-Figure 8b-7b depicts an enlarged area of 150-156 NPV with a reduction rate of soil erosion at 3.5-7.0% to highlight this pattern.
-The best soil erosion reduction rates under stepwise investment were approximately 0.8-0.9% lower than those under the ONE-1 scenarios, with savings of about approximately 7.7 NPV and soil erosion reduction rates that were aboutapproximately 0.4% higher than those of the ONE-2 scenarios requiring similar NPVs.
-In general, the proposed optimization method of the BMP implementation orders considering stepwise investment could effectively provide more choices with less a lower investment burden at the cost of with only a slight loss of in environmental effectiveness.
+The NPV and reduction rate of soil erosion of the one-time investment solutions (ONE + VARY and ONE + FIXED) synchronously declined from the top right (ONE-1) to the bottom left (ONE-5, which denotes investment in the fifth year).
+The ONE + FIXED scenario with the first year investment (the existing method, labeled ONE-1 + FIXED in Figure 7a) required the greatest NPV (163, in CNY 10,000) to achieve the most significant soil erosion reduction rate (7.42%).
+The Pareto fronts under stepwise investment were densely distributed near the ONE-2 solutions and had dominant positions.
+Figure 7b depicts an enlarged area of 150-156 NPV with a reduction rate of soil erosion at 3.5-7.0% to highlight this pattern.
+The best soil erosion reduction rates under stepwise investment were approximately 0.8-0.9% lower than those under the ONE-1 scenarios, with savings of approximately 7.7 NPV and soil erosion reduction rates that were approximately 0.4% higher than those of the ONE-2 scenarios requiring similar NPVs.
+In general, the proposed optimization method of the BMP implementation order considering stepwise investment could effectively provide more choices with a lower investment burden with only a slight loss in environmental effectiveness.